kaidokert/cpp-travis-test/README.md

 # cpp-travis-test
-Test repo to configure various toolchains properly on travis
+Test repo to configure various toolchains properly on Travis.

+Include a Makefile with every possible warning turned on